-What follows is an unconventional movie review of The Big Lebowski by Joel and Ethan Coen.
+An unconventional movie review of The Big Lebowski by Joel and Ethan Coen

-After viewing this movie, The Dude vaulted into my pantheon of personal heroes.
+After viewing The Big Lebowski, The Dude vaulted into my pantheon of personal heroes.
 I wanted to be him.
 I desired his relaxed lifestyle; I needed the freedom that comes from having no cares or responsibilities.
 I began emulating The Dude in every way.
 I quit my job and instead worked to keep myself perpetually drunk and stoned.
 I joined a shady Thursday night bowling league with a couple misfit friends.
 I even let my hair and beard grow long and shaggy.

 But copying The Dude’s lifestyle didn’t bring me happiness.
 Actually, it totally sucked.
 Jobless, I was bored and poor.
 Getting persistently wasted was fun at first, but soon I felt I was wasting my life.
 Bowling was a woeful pastime: with a 113 average I was the laughingstock of the league.
 My gnarly facial hair itched me incessantly.
 I looked and felt like a total bum.
 Finally I realized a truth: you can’t hope to find happiness by imitating some fictional character.
 Happiness is a state of mind that comes from being true to yourself and not worrying about other people’s judgments.
 This was the lesson that I ultimately learned from my hero, The Dude.